 IS ARGENTINA THE MODEL?

 The roughly 50% write-down agreed to by Greek bondholders in 2011, in large measure under duress, as part of the bailout has proved to be a Faustian deal.
 Again, with little or no economic growth all the debt swaps in the world will fail to work miracles.
-And, for all of the talk about how Greece cannot be trusted to pay its debts unless it puts up sufficient collateral – some countries have suggested including the Parthenon and some Greek islands as collateral – the country has begun mortgaging its infrastructure by disposing of utilities, airports, seaports and highways mostly to international consortia.
-Clearly, fire-sale privatizations were also part of the bailout scheme.
+And, for all of the talk about how Greece cannot be trusted to pay its debts unless it puts up sufficient collateral – some countries have suggested including the Parthenon and some Greek islands as collateral – the country has begun mortgaging its infrastructure by disposing of utilities, airports, and highways mostly to international consortia.
+Most crucially, COSCO, the China state-owned shipping company, now has a fifty year lease on two-thirds of the Port of Pireaus, one of Europe’s largest ports.
+Clearly, fire-sale privatizations were part of the bailout scheme.
 But it doesn’t end there.
 The esoteric shell game cooked up by the European Central Bank known as the Securities Market Program, allowed the bank to buy Greek bonds in secondary markets at deep discounts while selling them at par.
 The profits, which should have been returned to Greece are in arrears to the tune of nearly $10 billion.

 There is no ignominy in being associated with an Argentine-styled default.
 Certainly, no more scorn could possibly be heaped on Greece than by those who have taken to the airwaves, social media or their print presses across the globe and spoken of the country’s “moral collapse.”
 There is life after default, however.
 Argentina is proof of that.
 Argentina’s 2001 default restructuring offered investors a 70% haircut, which three out of four investors accepted.
 That was a wise decision on the part of investors as the country was not open to further negotiation.
 The restructuring was also a wise decision on the part of Argentina as GDP subsequently soared.
 That Argentina has suffered additional defaults since 2001 speaks as much to creditor greed as it does to the fiscal mismanagement of South America’s second largest economy.